ZZ-Cat/CRSFforArduino/docs/misra_c_compliance_matrix.md

 | Rule 22.4 | Mandatory | | | |
 | Rule 22.5 | Mandatory | | | |
 | Rule 22.6 | Mandatory | | | |

+## Deviations

+No deviations are documented at this time.